Burry's: Burry's Foods

 A small retail store offered baked-that-day but broken/defective cookies in bulk for discounts.
 A shopping-bag-size bag of thin mints cost $1.00.

 The Scooter Pie consisted of two large round graham cracker cookies with a thick layer of marshmallow between and coated with chocolate, similar to the Moon Pie or choco pie.

-Per Candy and Snack Industry it was a recognized leader in the cookie and cracker business.
+According to Candy and Snack Industry, the company was recognized as an established leader and competitor in the cookie and cracker industry.

 They had a diverse list of products.
 These included Burry's Tart and Entree Shells, Burry's Gourmet Crackers and Cookies, and Famous Euphrates Wafers and Shells, Burry's Vended Cookies and Snacks The company claimed the "secret" of its process was "Slow baking".